VICE and Nick Cave Are Teaming Up for the Release of His New Book

-The book was written by Cave as he and the Bad Seeds undertook a mammoth tour of 22 cities across America last year, and in it you can feel all the exhaustion, romantic longing, musings, memories, and moments of significance such a marathon entails.
+The book was written by Cave as he and the Bad Seeds undertook a mammoth tour of 22 cities across America last year, taking in all the exhaustion, romantic longing, musings, memories and moments of significance such a marathon entails.
 It takes its name from the fact it was scrawled by Cave on airline sick bags as he and his band criss-crossed the United States and falls, he says, somewhere between The Wasteland and Fear and Loathing in Las Vegas.

 Videos by VICE